PsyTeachR/msc-data-skills/inst/book/10-repro.md

 ### Code Chunks

-You can include <a class='glossary' target='_blank' title='NA' href='https://psyteachr.github.io/glossary/c#code-chunk'>code chunks</a> that create and display images, tables, or computations to include in your text.
+You can include <a class='glossary' target='_blank' title='A block of R code in an R Markdown file.' href='https://psyteachr.github.io/glossary/c#chunk'>code chunks</a> that create and display images, tables, or computations to include in your text.
 Let's start by simulating some data.

 First, create a code chunk in your document.
 You can put this before the abstract, since we won't be showing the code in this document.
 We'll use a modified version of the `two_sample` function from the [GLM lecture](09_glm.html) to create two groups with a difference of 0.75 and 100 observations per group.